Also known as: Copper peptide GHK

 Pickart (J. Cosmetic Dermatol.) reviews GHK-Cu's role in stimulating collagen, elastin, and glycosaminoglycan synthesis, improving skin density, thickness, and reducing fine lines.

-moderatePickart et al. show GHK-Cu regulates expression of 4,000+ human genes, shifting patterns from diseased to healthy states applicable to COPD, cancer, and aging.
+ModeratePickart et al. show GHK-Cu regulates expression of 4,000+ human genes, shifting patterns from diseased to healthy states applicable to COPD, cancer, and aging.

-preclinicalComprehensive review demonstrating GHK-Cu accelerates wound closure, promotes angiogenesis, reduces scarring, and exhibits anti-inflammatory and antioxidant properties.
+PreclinicalComprehensive review demonstrating GHK-Cu accelerates wound closure, promotes angiogenesis, reduces scarring, and exhibits anti-inflammatory and antioxidant properties.

-moderateStudy shows GHK-Cu increases collagen I and III gene expression, regulates metalloproteinases (MMP1, MMP2) and TIMP1, supporting balanced tissue remodeling.
+ModerateStudy shows GHK-Cu increases collagen I and III gene expression, regulates metalloproteinases (MMP1, MMP2) and TIMP1, supporting balanced tissue remodeling.

-preclinicalResearch demonstrates GHK-Cu provides UV photoprotection, reduces oxidative stress markers, and activates multiple regenerative and antioxidant genes in dermal cells.
+PreclinicalResearch demonstrates GHK-Cu provides UV photoprotection, reduces oxidative stress markers, and activates multiple regenerative and antioxidant genes in dermal cells.

-preclinicalTopical or injectable; low risk.
+EmergingTopical or injectable; low risk.
 Long history of safe topical use in cosmetics.

 ⚠️ For educational purposes only.
 Not medical advice.
 Consult a healthcare professional before using any peptide.